-Figure 17.
+Figure 18.
 Export Video dialog box

-- 1. Click on the Timeline to the location you want to begin the export. - 2.
+- 1. Select a point on the Timeline. - Option 1: - a.
+Click on the Timeline to the location you want to begin the export. - b.
 Click the Export button in the toolbar.
-The Export Video dialog box opens. - 3.
+The Export Video dialog box opens. - c.
 By default Symphony sets parameters for a movie clip starting 60 seconds before the timeline clicked time, until 60 seconds after it.
-Alter these settings as necessary in the Start Time and End Time fields. - 4.
-Select Symphony Video or AVI from the Format field. - a.
-If you selected AVI, the Export Video dialog box expands to display more options.
+Alter these settings as necessary in the Start Time and End Time fields.